Mourning the loss of Physical Interfaces

 Starting my car

 As I approach the car, I anticipate needing keys and pull them from my pocket or purse.
 There’s a one-handed thing to flare them out, then a finger motion to select the automobile key.
-Slip the key in the door lock, twist and back, out; pull the door open, slip my backpack or purse down my shoulder and place it on the passenger’s side or rear as I slide into the driver’s seat.
+Slip the key in the door lock, twist and back, out; pull the door open, slip my backpack or purse down my shoulder and place it on the passenger’s side or rear seat as I slide into the driver’s seat.
 My feet find the pedals and depress the brake and clutch, my left hand grabs the seatbelt and pulls it forward while the right hand inserts the key and turns over the engine.
 When it engages, I jiggle the gearshift to make sure I’m in neutral and release the clutch; with the seatbelt already pulled forward by my left hand, I grab the clip and insert it with my right, then tug on the belt, a habit formed because my old Saturn’s clip was unreliable.
 Brake, clutch, then disengage the parking brake; shift into first or reverse, do the brake-gas pedal timing as I slip the clutch and I’m off.

 To be fair, I’m not quite sure that’s right.
-It’s something I do, not something I think about; as I write I’m envisioning it but conscious belief and muscle memory may not match precisely.
+It’s something I do, not something I think about; as I write I’m envisioning it but conscious thought and muscle memory may not match precisely.
 The move to keyless entry wasn’t bad; I replaced the key insertion, twist and back with keypad location, press the button, shift the key in my hand and release the switchblade key in anticipation of inserting it into the ignition.

 But with the press-button entry and ignition, the key is uninvolved.
 It sits in my pocket (where it’s in the way, uncomfortable when I sit down) or remains in my backpack or purse.
 I often automatically go for it to open the door, but then there’s no place to put it without an ignition slot.
 So I fumble and it ends up clipped on a belt loop, or in my purse, or in the cup holder.
 Keys used to have a spot: the ignition.